 Flying returned to Shoreham airfield at the end of 1925 when Cecil Pashley, with his Avro 504, joined forces with the Miles brothers to form the “Gnat Aero Company”.
 Shoreham airfield also became the host to many iconic air shows and flying meetings.
 Famous flyers such as Sir Alan Cobham attended some of these high profile aviation events.
 This and the growth in the popularity of air transport put Shoreham airfield firmly on the map and set the stage for the next chapter in the airport’s story.

 In 1930 the municipal authorities of Brighton, Hove and Worthing formed a joint committee to establish Shoreham as the municipal airport for all three of the towns.
-The construction of the Terminal Building began in November, 1934 and was officially opened on the 13th June, 1936.
+The construction of the Terminal Building began in November, 1934 and was officially opened on the 13th June, 1936 under the name ‘Brighton Hove and Worthing Joint Municipal Airport’.
 The exquisite Art-Deco terminal building was jointly opened by the Mayors of Brighton, Hove and Worthing.
 Since the terminal opened, it has catered for a vast amount of companies such as Channel Air Ferries, Railway Air Services and Jersey Airways.

 The building remains today very much in its original shape and, as always, is still very much open to the public.
 In its time the terminal has seen an extensive range of both international and domestic departures and arrivals.
 These flights include some of the world’s largest and most reputable airline companies.